Urban gardening: Origins and the Rise of Urban Gardening

-The concept of food cultivation in urban centers dates back to around 3,500 BC, with Mesopotamian farmers setting aside plots for farming withing cities.
+The concept of food cultivation in urban centers dates back to around 3,500 BC, with Mesopotamian farmers setting aside plots for farming within cities.
 Another notable examples of urban farming includes the Aztecs, who created chinampas, or floating islands, to grow food around and in cities such as Tenochtitlan.
 In the late 1800s and early 1900s allotment gardens became a popular way for European cities to help the urban poor become self-sufficient.
 For a small fee, families could purchase a plot to grow food.
-During the World Wars governments encouraged the creation of "Victory Gardens" or "War Gardens", small urban gardens in parks or on personal properties to grow food and reduce reliance on the food supply chain.
+"Victory Gardens" or "War Gardens", supplemented food supply during times of rationing caused by the world wars.

 With the rise of modern urbanization, urban gardening is undergoing a major revival.
 Cities around the world embraced urban gardening and farming.
 The gardens themselves differ in region, from the small rooftop gardens of New York to the medium sized city farms of Japan.